 CHEDDA syndrome stands for congenital hypotonia, epilepsy, developmental delay and digital anomalies.
 Is a newly discovered neurodevelopmental syndrome associated with mutations in a conserved histidine-rich motif within Atrophin-1 (ATN-1).1

 CHEDDA syndrome is very rare, with only...

-Transient osteoporosis is a self-limited condition characterized by reparative bone remodeling, which can affect all weight-bearing joints, being most common in the femoral head (see transient osteoporosis of the hip).
+Transient osteoporosis is a self-limited condition characterised by reparative bone remodelling, which can affect all weight-bearing joints, being most common in the femoral head (see transient osteoporosis of the hip).

-There are several different impingement syndromes of and around the hip, which are all characterized by a painful reduction of motion in the hip joint 1:
+There are several different impingement syndromes of and around the hip, which are all characterised by a painful reduction of motion in the hip joint 1:

 femoroacetabular impingement (FAI)

 subspine (anterior inferior iliac spine) impingement

 Impingement syndrome is a painful encroachment of joint motion caused by protruding bony or soft tissue structures.

 Impingement syndromes are common and can occur at any age.